sOckhamSter/Pi5FanEnabler/README.md

 # Operation

 **Important Note** when requested to reboot, pull the power plug from your machine and restart it, or do a full host reboot if you know how to do that.
+Make sure you do this **twice** - you must do two reboots!
 Hit the start button and observe the logs.
 You may uninstall the Add-On when complete.

 # Home Assistant Sensors